-Parents will visit the school district website (www.csh.k12.ny.us) and use the For Parents Drop-Down Menu to access the Parent Portal.
+Parents will visit the school district website (www.csh.k12.ny.us) and click on Parent Portal (top right - key icon).
 The information can be accessed from anywhere (on the designated date).
 Before parents can access the placement information, the district will require that they update contact information online on the Parent Portal.
 This verification will occur twice a year so we always have the most current information for our students.
 Once that process is completed, they will be directed to the class placement information.